 "Then, something happened.
 Somehow my life had taken a drastic turn into uncharted territory.
 No longer was I the sweet daughter, a lover of literature and song or the innocent little sister…no…I had become the stereotypical rebellious teenager.
 With a baby daughter at 18 and a high school dropout, I had given up.
 It seemed I’d lost my way.
 But my family, they did not give up on me.

-"Throughout the chaos of the early days where I had to scrounge and save to put food on the table and clothes on our backs, I bartended and played music in the clubs around town…yet, I still I journaled.
-Everything I have ever done up to that point had been recorded!
+"Throughout the chaos of the early days where I had to scrounge and save to put food on the table and clothes on our backs, I tended bar and played music in the clubs around town, yet, I still I journaled.
+Everything I had ever done up to that point has been recorded!
 Can you imagine reading that?
 I do not recommend it.
 You cannot go back in time and slap the idiocy out of your 20-year-old self.

 "I was hired at a mining company in 2007, met my husband, and spent 4 years driving an ore haulage truck.
 Then, I accepted a bid for a Laboratory Analyst position in 2011.
 It seemed everything was coming up roses…but something was missing.

 "That niggling feeling…you know, when you’re forgetting to do something?
 That was hitting me in full force.
 So, in 2013, I finally decided to dig out that old manuscript and dust it off.
 But, to my disappointment, it was missing.
 My husband, Fabian and I looked everywhere…it seemed it had been misplaced when we’d combined homes.
 I hope the bears at the dump thoroughly enjoyed it.

 "But all that didn’t mean I’d give up.
 I’d vowed years ago, to never give up on myself again, and so, Brady and Violet came back from the dead.